MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/github.md

 ms.prod: microsoft-edge
 keywords: edge-chromium, extensions development, browser extensions, add-ons, partner center, developer
 ---
-# Publish extensions by using a GitHub account
+# Publish Microsoft Edge extensions by using a GitHub account

 If you are a GitHub user, you don't need to create a new Microsoft account and remember additional passwords.
-Just use GitHub authentication to sign into Partner Center and publish your extensions to the Microsoft Edge Add-ons website.
+Just use GitHub authentication to sign into Partner Center and publish your Microsoft Edge extensions to the Microsoft Edge Add-ons website.
 See [Publish a Microsoft Edge extension](publish-extension.md).

 To begin submitting extensions by using GitHub, you must register for the Microsoft Edge program in Partner Center by using your GitHub credentials.
 You'll need to link to a Microsoft account (MSA), as follows.